pytroll/pyresample/docs/source/geo_def.rst

  area_of_interest_2:
    area_id: ease_sh
-   description: Another example of finding an area definition using shape, center, and resolution
+   description: Another example of making an area definition using shape, center, and resolution
    projection:
      a: 6371228.0
      units: m